thesaientist/thesaientist.github.io/README.md

 The Sai-entist: Sai's personal blog to share ideas and solutions to enhance society's daily experience in the digital age.
 Visit the blog at <https://thesaientist.github.io>.

 ## Setup for website
 This is the base setup for my blog, using GitHub pages for hosting the repository of the site's content and Jekyll static site generator for designing the interface.
-The theme I use is called Minimal Mistakes, which is a free Jekyll theme available.
-Please find the GitHub repo [here](https://github.com/mmistakes/minimal-mistakes).
+The theme I use is called Minimal Mistakes, which is a free Jekyll theme.
+Please find the theme's GitHub repo [here](https://github.com/mmistakes/minimal-mistakes).

 I found the following resources helpful in creating my site:
 * [Getting started with GitHub Pages](https://help.github.com/en/github/working-with-github-pages/getting-started-with-github-pages)